NotACracker/RandLA-net_mindspore/README.md

   --name randla_Area-5-gpu
 ```

 The following table describes the arguments.
-Some default Arguments are difined in `src/utils/tools.py`.
+Some default Arguments are defined in `src/utils/tools.py`.
 You can change freely as you want.

 | Config Arguments  |                         Explanation                          |
 | :---------------: | :----------------------------------------------------------: |